teampurpledev/CyberSec/cryptology/encryption_report.md

 Encryption relies on cryptographic algorithms and keys to encode and decode data.
 Two primary methods, symmetric and asymmetric encryption, dictate the exchange and management of these keys.

+### Symmetric encryption

-* Symmetric Encryption: Employing a shared key between sender and receiver, symmetric encryption offers efficiency but poses risks if the key is compromised.
+Symmetric encryption employs a shared key between the sender and receiver, offering efficiency in the encryption and decryption process.
+However, it poses risks if the shared key is compromised, as both parties rely on the same key for secure communication.

+Examples:
+* Advanced Encryption Standard (AES): Widely used for its robustness and speed, AES is the standard for encrypting sensitive data.
+* ChaCha20: An alternative to AES, known for its efficiency on mobile devices and software implementations, providing high security and performance.

+### Asymmetric Encryption

-* Asymmetric Encryption: Utilizing unique public and private key pairs, asymmetric encryption provides enhanced security but demands more processing power.
+Asymmetric encryption utilizes unique public and private key pairs, providing enhanced security since the private key is never shared.
+This method, however, demands more processing power due to its complex mathematical operations.

+Examples:
+* RSA: A widely used encryption and decryption algorithm that relies on the computational difficulty of factoring large integers.
+* Diffie-Hellman Key Exchange (DHKE): A method that allows two parties to securely share a common secret key over an insecure channel, essential for establishing secure communications.

+### Hashing

+Hashing is a process that converts data into a fixed-size string of characters, which typically appears as a random sequence of letters and numbers.
+It is used primarily for data integrity verification and ensuring that data has not been altered.

+Examples:
+* SHA-256: Part of the SHA-2 family, SHA-256 generates a 256-bit hash and is widely used in various security protocols, including SSL/TLS and blockchain technology.
+* bcrypt: Designed for securely hashing passwords, bcrypt incorporates a salt to protect against rainbow table attacks and allows for adjusting computational cost to remain resilient against brute force attacks.

-### Assessing Encryption Strength
+## Assessing Encryption Strength

 The strength of encryption is measured by the complexity of breaking it through brute force techniques.
 Key size and algorithm selection significantly influence encryption security.